unltdnetworx/ioBroker.energymanager/README.md

 ## Changelog

+### 0.1.0
+* bugfix in translationfiles, deleted from npmignore.
+* more translations added, to refresh states delete energymanager object with all values. will be created new.

 ### 0.0.5
 * more translations added, to refresh states delete energymanager object with all values. will be created new.